 Search and exploration

-Video, audio tracks, and subtitles
+Video quality, audio tracks, and subtitles

 Many of your users won’t have unlimited mobile data plans or constant access to Wi-Fi, which is why you should let them choose between several video qualities.
 For example, you can provide low, medium, and high-quality streams so users can manage their streaming experience according to network conditions to stay connected to your service anytime and anywhere.

-Who provides Hulu with the content
+Who provides Hulu with content?

 Hulu's attempt to attract more users with Live TV

 Original content, however, is not the only way Hulu is attempting to attract users.
-In 2017, the company also launched a live TV service that has the ambition to surpass live TV streaming giants like Sling TV, Vue, YouTube TV, and DirecTV Now.
+In 2017, the company also launched a live TV service that has the ambition to surpass live TV streaming industry giants like Sling TV, Vue, YouTube TV, and DirecTV Now.